Anti-communism: Germany

-According to Hitler, "[t]he Jewish doctrine of Marxism repudiates the aristocratic principle of nature and substitutes for it and the eternal privilege of force and energy, numerical mass and its dead weight.
+According to Hitler "[t]he Jewish doctrine of Marxism repudiates the aristocratic principle of nature and substitutes for it and the eternal privilege of force and energy, numerical mass and its dead weight.
 Thus it denies the individual worth of the human personality, impugns the teaching that nationhood and race have a primary significance, and by doing this takes away the very foundations of human existence and human civilization."
 Shortly after the Nazis in Germany seized power, they repressed communists.
 Beginning in 1933, the Nazis perpetrated repressions against communists, including detainment in concentration camps and torture.
 The first prisoners in the first Nazi concentration camp of Dachau were communists.
-Whereas communism placed a priority on social class, Nazism emphasized the nation and race above all else.
+Whereas communism prioritised social class, Nazism emphasized the nation and race above all else.
 Nazi propaganda recast communism as "Judeo-Bolshevism", with Nazi leaders characterizing communism as a Jewish plot seeking to harm Germany.
 The Nazis view of "Judeo-Bolshevism" as a threat was influenced by Germany's proximity to the Soviet Union.
 For Nazis, Jews and communists became interchangeable.
 Hitler's speech to a Nuremberg Rally in September 1937 had forceful attacks on communism.
 He identified communism with a Jewish world conspiracy from Moscow as "a fact proved by irrefutable evidence".
-He believed that Jews had established a cruel rule over Russians and other nationalities, and sought to expand their rule to the rest of Europe and the world.
+He believed that Jews had established a cruel rule over Russians and other nationalities and sought to expand their rule to the rest of Europe and the world.

 During the invasion and occupation of the Soviet Union, the Nazis and their military leaders targeted Soviet commissars for persecution.
 Nazis leaders saw commissars as embodiment of "Jewish Bolshevism" that would force their military to fight to the end and commit cruelties against Germans.
 On 6 June 1941, German Army High Command ordered the execution of all "political commissars" who acted against German troops.
 The order had the widespread support among the strongly anti-communist German officers and was applied widely.
 The order was applied against combatants and prisoners as well as on battlefields and occupied territories.